impostorsguides/impostorsguides.github.io/index.md

 I'm a journeyman engineer myself, and I may have gotten some things wrong in these posts.
 If you spot an error and want to help fix it, feel free to reach out [here](https://twitter.com/impostorsguides) (for now).
 You can also use the same link to reach out with general questions or comments.

+# Why the focus on Ruby and Rubyists?
+Are you saying Rubyists are impostors?

+*Absolutely not*.
+I mostly work with Ruby in my day job.
+I got my start in Ruby, at a bootcamp (RIP Dev Bootcamp <3).
+I love the Ruby community and its MINASWAN ethos.
+I'm not implying anything about Rubyists or their skill level.

+Simply put, Ruby is the language I love and choose to work in.

 # What prior knowledge do you need to follow this?

  - You need to know how to use `git`.
 If you don't yet know this crucial tool, a good free resource is [the "Pro Git" book](https://git-scm.com/book/en/v2), a free, comprehensive book available entirely online.